ucsdwcsng/beamarmor/README.md

 ## Files under concern
 The following will be the main files that need to modified to turn ON and tune the parameters of BeamArmor:
-1. beamarmor/srsRAN/srsenb/src/phy/txrx.cc - Turn BeamArmor ON/OFF from the RAN side, communication with BeamArmor RIC (python script through ZMQ) and its periodicity and down-sampling rate.
+1. [beamarmor/srsRAN/srsenb/src/phy/txrx.cc](https://github.com/ucsdwcsng/beamarmor/blob/demo_feb27/srsRAN/srsenb/src/phy/txrx.cc) - Turn BeamArmor ON/OFF from the RAN side, communication with BeamArmor RIC (python script through ZMQ) and its periodicity and down-sampling rate.
-2. beamarmor/srsRAN/srsenb/hdr/beamArmorGUI.h - Extract the metrics and plot them with gnuplot library.
+2. [beamarmor/srsRAN/srsenb/hdr/beamArmorGUI.h](https://github.com/ucsdwcsng/beamarmor/blob/demo_feb27/srsRAN/srsenb/hdr/beamArmorGUI.h) - Extract the metrics and plot them with gnuplot library.
-3. alpha_compute_server.py - BeamArmor RIC for jammer channel estimation.
+3. [alpha_compute_server.py](https://github.com/ucsdwcsng/beamarmor/blob/demo_feb27/alpha_compute_server.py) - BeamArmor RIC for jammer channel estimation.
-4. alpha_computer_server_toggle.py - BeamArmor RIC for jammer channel estimation with GUI to turn BeamArmor ON/OFF for live demos.
+4. [alpha_computer_server_toggle.py](https://github.com/ucsdwcsng/beamarmor/blob/demo_feb27/alpha_compute_server_toggle.py) - BeamArmor RIC for jammer channel estimation with GUI to turn BeamArmor ON/OFF for live demos.

 ## Parameters of MIMO-RIC
 To change the periodicity, look for the function calls 'send_y1y2' and 'poll_alpha' inside the run_thread() method (txrx.cc), and set the if-condition 'if (tti % 50 == 0)' to any value you prefer instead of every 50 TTI.
 The MIMO-RIC logic includes sending the IQ samples recevied by antenna ports 1 and 2 of the srsenb to the controller.
 The down-sampling rate of these IQ samples can be adjusted inside the 'send_y1y2' function in /srsRAN/srsenb/src/phy/txrx.cc.
 To do so, adjust the increment value of the for-loop 'for (int i = 0; i < (int)sf_len; i += 40).
 Currently, the down-sampling rate is 40x.
 When adjusting the down-sampling rate, the variable 'int size = (int)sf_len/10;' must be adjusted accordingly.

 ## BeamArmor Demo: Automatic BeamArmor turn ON
 In this demo setup, BeamArmor turn on time is set while running the RIC and BeamArmor will turn on automatically.
+This demo uses alpha_compute_server.py.
+There will be no intervention required once the started.

 ### Setup
 #### Basestation/eNB setup